gwen-interpreter/gwen/doc/START.md

 We now define our evaluation engine by extending the _EvalEngine_ trait over the _MathEnvContext_ type we defined above.
 We implement the two abstract methods _init_ and _evaluate_ to initialize the context and evaluate steps respectively.
-Note that we use the inherited logger for logging and regex string interpolator for matching step expressions and capturing their parameters.
+Note that we use the inherited logger for logging and imported the regex string interpolator for matching step expressions and capturing their parameters.
 Note also that the step expressions are just strings.
 We do not necessarily have to match them using the regex interpolator.
 In this instance we choose to use it for the expressive power it provides.
 Also, you will